Project

 01 Secondary research

-Benchmarking was conducted to find inspiration on similar solutions, to discover any best practices.
+The project was initiated with exploring the area of person centric care.
+Moreover, a benchmarking was conducted to find inspiration on similar solutions, to discover any best practices.

 02 User Research